-Annex D includes the words from all word sets in a single list, and serves as an index of words.
+Annex E is a list of all the words in all of the word sets in this standard and serves as an index of words.

 1.4 Future directions

 1.4.1 New technology

 This Standard adopts certain words and practices that are increasingly found in common practice.
 New words have also been adopted to ease creation of portable programs.